codenamegary/laravel-fancybox/README.md

 ###In your view/layout/wherever your HTML header is

-Add the following lines to the <head> of the view.
+Add the following lines to the HTML head of the view.

     <?php echo Asset::container('fancybox')->scripts(); ?>